 - Indent the center of the burger

 - Flip once if possible.
-Don't keep poking it and flipping.
+Don't keep poking and flipping.
+And do not press, it will drain moisture.

 To adjust the recipe size: